 Based on Hoey’s Lane, St John of God Venegas Centre provides support to people with intellectual disabilities and mental health issues.

-The advent of COVID-19 meant that the centre had to close its doors for a spell in 2020 but it is fully reopened last August and caters for users on a daily basis.
+The advent of COVID-19 meant that the centre had to close its doors for a spell in 2020 but it fully reopened last August and caters for users on a daily basis.

 A Dundalk FC flag flies proudly on the centre’s grounds and manager Mary Claire McCourt said that the service users were thrilled to see Peter and Liam show up last week as part of the club’s ‘DFC In The Community’ programme.